On the relative Morrison-Kawamata cone conjecture: A variant of the cone conjecture

 \begin{proposition} Let $f: (X,\De) \to S$ be a klt Calabi-Yau fiber space.
 Let $W\subset \bMov(X/S)$ be the maximal vector space.
 Assume that good minimal models exist for effective klt pairs in dimension $\dim(X/S)$.
-Suppose that there is a polyhedral cone $P \subset \Mov(X/S)$ such that We have the following results. \begin{enumerate} \item If either $R^1f_*\Oo_X$ is a torsion sheaf or $W=0$, then we have \item There are finitely many varieties $Y_j/S, j\in J$ such that if $X \dto Y/S$ is isomorphic in codimension $1$ with $Y$ a $\Qq$-factorial variety, then $Y \simeq Y_j/S$ for some $j \in J$. \item If $\bMov(X/S)$ is non-degenerate, then $\bMov^e(X/S)$ has a rational polyhedral fundamental domain under the action of $\Gamma_B$. \item If $R^1f_*\Oo_X$ is a torsion sheaf, then $\bMov^e(X/S)$ has a weak rational polyhedral fundamental domain (maybe degenerate) under the action of $\Gamma_B$. \end{enumerate} \end{proposition} \begin{proof} Possibly enlarging $P$, we can assume that $P$ is a rational polyhedral cone.
+Suppose that there is a polyhedral cone $P \subset \Mov(X/S)$ such that We have the following results. \begin{enumerate} \item If either $R^1f_*\Oo_X=0$ or $W=0$, then we have \item There are finitely many varieties $Y_j/S, j\in J$ such that if $X \dto Y/S$ is isomorphic in codimension $1$ with $Y$ a $\Qq$-factorial variety, then $Y \simeq Y_j/S$ for some $j \in J$. \item If $\bMov(X/S)$ is non-degenerate, then $\bMov^e(X/S)$ has a rational polyhedral fundamental domain under the action of $\Gamma_B$. \item If $R^1f_*\Oo_X=0$, then $\bMov^e(X/S)$ has a weak rational polyhedral fundamental domain (maybe degenerate) under the action of $\Gamma_B$. \end{enumerate} \end{proposition} \begin{proof} Possibly enlarging $P$, we can assume that $P$ is a rational polyhedral cone.

 For (1), we have $``\subset"$ for the above three cones by Lemma \ref{lem: inclusion}.
-By Proposition \ref{prop: max vector space of Mov} (2), $W$ is defined over $\Qq$.
+By Proposition \ref{prop: max vector defined over Q}, $W$ is defined over $\Qq$.
 By definition, $\Mov(X/S) \supset \Int(\bMov(X/S))$.
 Then $\Gamma_B \cdot P \supset \Int(\bMov(X/S))$.
 Thus $(\Mov(X/S)_+, \Gamma_B)$ is of polyhedral type.
 We follow the notation of Lemma \ref{le: induced polyhedral type}.
 By Lemma \ref{le: induced polyhedral type} (3) and Proposition \ref{prop: prop-def}, we have where the last equality follows from Lemma \ref{le: induced polyhedral type} (2).

 We claim that $W \subset\Mov(X/S)$.
 By Proposition \ref{prop: max vector space of Mov} (1) and (2), $W \subset \Eff(X/S)$.
 Let $[D] \in W$ be a rational point such that $D \geq 0$.
 Then for a sufficiently small $\ep\in \Qq_{>0}$, $(X/S, \De+\ep D)$ has a weak log canonical model $(Y/S, \De+\ep D_Y)$.
-Because $[D] \in \bMov(X/S)$, by Lemma \ref{le: lift to iso in codim 1}, we can assume that $X,Y$ are isomorphic in codimension $1$.
+Because $[D] \in \bMov(X/S)$, by Lemma \ref{le: lift to iso in codim 1}, we can assume that $X, Y$ are isomorphic in codimension $1$.
 Note that $D_Y$ is semi-ample$/S$ by Theorem \ref{thm: HX13}.
 Thus $[D] \in \Mov(X/S)$.
-As $W$ is $\Gamma$-invariant and $\Gamma_B\cdot (P+W) = \Mov(X/S)_+$ by \eqref{eq: quotient equal}, we have $\Mov(X/S) = \Mov(X/S)_+$.
+As $W$ is $\Gamma_B$-invariant and $\Gamma_B\cdot (P+W) = \Mov(X/S)_+$ by \eqref{eq: quotient equal}, we have $\Mov(X/S) = \Mov(X/S)_+$.

 For (2), there exists a decomposition $P= \cup_{i=1}^k P_k^\circ$ as in Theorem \ref{thm: Shokurov-Choi}.
 For each $j$, by Lemma \ref{le: lift to iso in codim 1} and Theorem \ref{thm: HX13}, we can choose a $f_j: X \dto Y_j/S$ which is isomorphic in codimension $1$ such that if $[D]\in P_j^\circ$ with $D \geq 0$, then $(Y_j/S, \De_{Y_j}+\ep D_{Y_j})$ is a $\Qq$-factorial weak log canonical model of $(X/S, \De+\ep D)$ for some $\ep \in \Qq_{>0}$.
 We claim that if $g: Y \dto X/S$ is isomorphic in codimension $1$, then $Y \simeq Y_j/S$ for some $j$.
 In fact, let $A \geq 0$ be an ample$/S$ divisor on $Y$.
 Then $g_*A \in \Mov(X/S)$.
 Let $\sigma \in \PsAut(X/S, \De)$ such that $\sigma \cdot g_*A \in P$.
 Then $\sigma \cdot g_*A \in P_j^\circ$ for some $j$.
 Note that $Y, Y_j$ are $\Qq$-factorial varieties.
 Because $(\sigma \cdot g_*A)_{Y_j}=(f_j \circ \sigma \circ g)_*A$ is nef/$S$ and is isomorphic in codimension $1$, we have $Y \simeq Y_j/S$.